senotrusov/notes/arch-linux-installation.md

 ### Enable services that you may have optionally installed

-???+ abstract "GNOME desktop environment and NetworkManager"
+???+ example "GNOME desktop environment and NetworkManager"

     #### Enable the GNOME display manager (GDM)